i-am-harveyt/MyVimConfig/README.md

 ## Packages used in this Config.

 WhichKey: A great thing for people who don't(or cannot) remember commands like me.
+Hit Space, good thing happends.

 NERDTree: A side bar that list all your files in this directory, you can also navigate in it, which makes your life easier.

+Commentary: Space+/, add/remove comment

 ## Remove